nigel-tay/promptist/README.md

 ## Planning and Development Process

 Phase 1: Pre-Project week<br/>
 Finish up the layouts and planning of the database.
-Set-up django with webpack and SASS so that everything is ready by Monday.
+Set-up the base of the frameworks used so that everything is ready to go by Monday.

 Phase 2: First half of Project Week<br/>
-text placeholder
+Ensure that the app has solid unbreakable logic.
+Ensure that every page is accessible and common functions are working.

 #### Example image placeholder for proj week first half<br/>
 <img src="images/jobseeker.png" width="70%">

 Phase 3: The final stretch; Finishing up the Project<br/>
-text placeholder
+Check for any bugs.
+Test and retest.
+Do some final touchups to the user experience of the app, as well as implement a desktop design for the application.

 #### Example image placeholder for proj week first half<br/>
 <img src="images/jobseeker.png" width="70%">

 ### Problem-Solving Strategy

-text placeholder
+My main strategy to problem solving is to break down the task at hand into smaller bite sized pieces.
+By breaking it down, the problem can be solved through it's individual pieces and eventually the whole problem is solved.
+Also, ask those around you for help; growth is achieved by inquiring greater minds.

 ### Unsolved problems

-text placeholder
+- User are not able to edit the prompt once they upload an image.
+They would have to delete and reupload the same image if they want to change the prompt.
+- I wanted to implement a typewrite animation for the prompt generator but was not able to, due to time constraints.

 ---